Jason Wilkinson, Dr. Utsav Thapa

 A summary of two common commercially available non-targeted PFAS analyses is provided below.

-This method involves the removal of inorganic fluorine during sample preparation, followed by the use of combustion ion chromatography (CIC) to measure the total fluorine content of a sample, including non-target precursors, other complex PFAS, or fluorine from any organic compound.
+This method involves the removal of inorganic fluorine during sample preparation, followed by combustion ion chromatography (CIC) to measure the total fluorine content of a sample, including non-target precursors, other complex PFAS, or fluorine from any organic compound.

 TOF does not identify nor quantify individual PFAS, nor does it provide information about the compound that originally contained the fluorine being measured.